praharshapm/vsdmixedsignalflow/README.md

 # OpenROAD RTL2GDS flow for Mixed Signal SoC
-This project describes an analog IP, 2:1 analog multiplexer, needs to be modified in order to be recognised by placement and routing tools and how the physical design is carried out.
+This project describes how the synthesis and placement of an analog IP, 2:1 analog multiplexer is carried out by opensource EDA tools.It also discusses the steps to modify the current IP layouts inorder to ensure its acceptance by the EDA tools.

 # Table of Contents